nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Archiving a pet: `archive`

+Sometimes a client may become inactive or stop using your services.
+To keep a record of the pet whilst not cluttering your active PetPal list, you can use the `archive` command to move these records to another save file.

 Archives the specified pet into the `archive.json` file in the `data` folder.

 Note that:
-* The specified pet will be removed from your PetPal.
+* The specified pet will be removed from your PetPal list.
 * The index is based on the **currently displayed** PetPal list, which might change depending on prior commands used (e.g. `find`)